Will-GuiSKJ/Bannerlord.Actus.Purus/README.md

 	- This usually happens when opening the character editor after the campaign has started.
 1. Changing between genders can sometimes crash to desktop
 	- This seems related to how some BodyProperties don't translate well between gender.
 This is a vanilla issue and it is **not** part of this mod.
-1. Character Preset button layer is blocking the player's ability to rotate the character model during Character Creation
+1. Character Preset button layer is impacting the player's ability to rotate the character model during Character Creation
-	- The Layer that contains the preset button has InputRestrictions on it, which is what *makes* the button clickable, but has the side effect of interfeering with the click-and-drag to rate the character.
+	- The Layer that contains the preset button has InputRestrictions on it, which is what *makes* the button clickable, but has the side effect of interfering with the click-and-drag to rate the character.

 ## Roadmap
-For all the features I intend to add to this mod, please see the [https://github.com/Will-GuiSKJ/Bannerlord.Actus.Purus/blob/master/Roadmap.md](Roadmap).
+For all the features I intend to add to this mod, please see the [Roadmap](https://github.com/Will-GuiSKJ/Bannerlord.Actus.Purus/blob/master/Roadmap.md).

 ## I Need Your Help!
 One of the main things I want to add with this mod is a whole plethora of quests, starting with adding quests to Minor Factions to both flesh them out as well as give reputation so players can recruit their units.